-Upadacitinib AUC was 18%, 33%, and 44% higher in subjects with mild (estimated glomerular filtration rate 60 to 89 ml/min/1.73 m), moderate (estimated glomerular filtration rate 30 to 59 ml/min/1.73 m), and severe (estimated glomerular filtration rate 15 to 29 ml/min/1.73 m) renal impairment, respectively, compared to subjects with normal renal function.
+Upadacitinib AUC was 18%, 33%, and 44% higher in subjects with mild (estimated glomerular filtration rate 60 to 89 mL/min/1.73 m), moderate (estimated glomerular filtration rate 30 to 59 mL/min/1.73 m), and severe (estimated glomerular filtration rate 15 to 29 mL/min/1.73 m) renal impairment, respectively, compared to subjects with normal renal function.
 Upadacitinib $C{max}$ was similar in subjects with normal and impaired renal function.
-Mild or moderate renal impairment has no clinically relevant effect on upadacitinib exposure (see section 4.2).
+Mild or moderate renal impairment has no clinically relevant effect on upadacitinib exposure following the 15 mg or 30 mg once daily dosing regimens.
+The recommended dose is 15 mg once daily for patients with severe renal impairment. (see section 4.2).